 - Also on the Safe Work website, some older publications: Occupational Contact Dermatitis [pdf] and Guidance for the Prevention of Dermatitis caused by wet work [pdf].

 - The Occupational Dermatology Research and Education Centre (ODREC) website.
 The ODREC, which is situated in Melbourne, undertakes research on occupational skin disease and there are a number of factsheets downloadable from the site.
 Interesting information includes a series of pamphlets for school leavers, new workers and workers in particular industries on their Skin @ Work page.
 From this page a number of Skin@Work brochures can be downloaded.

 - From the British Occupational Health Research Foundation Canada: a webpage on Occupational dermatitis, with resources including guidelines

-- From the UK union UNISON Dematitis at work [pdf] - a booklet giving reps advice on what can be done to avoid workers suffering from skin problems caused, or made worse by work
+- From the UK union UNISON Dermatitis at work [pdf] - a booklet giving reps advice on what can be done to avoid workers suffering from skin problems caused, or made worse by work

-- UK's HSE has a great deal of information on
+- UK's HSE has a great deal of information on Occupational Skin Disease:

 - The Skin at Work website, with information on the different types of common work related skin diseases and a plan of action for controlling skin diseases.
 There are a number of leaflets, including:

 - There is also a new inspection pack for awareness raising and enforcement activity in industry sectors where contact dermatitis is a problem: Topic Inspection Pack - Work Related Contact Dematitis [pdf]

 - information on Hairdressing and dermatitis.
 The HSE says that up to 70% of hairdressers suffer from skin damage.
 Let's Cut Out Dermatitis!